Summer Garden Awards

 2. The use of artificial flowers is not permitted.

-3. Trophies will be awarded only if the garden has obtained 65% or more of the possible marks obtainable.
+3. Awards will be issued only if the garden has obtained 65% or more of the possible marks obtainable.
 Awards are made for 5 Star (80% and above), 4 Star Plus (75% to 79%), 4 Star (65% to 74%) and Certificate of Merit (60% to 64%) gardens accordingly.

-7. Entry to award is free.
+7. Entry to the award is free.

 8. Entrants shall not be eligible to act as judges for classes they have entered.